Structured Data Capture

 Item controlled

-HL7 defines a generic instance-narrative-liquid extension that can be used on 'definitional' artifacts (e.g. Questionnaires, PlanDefinitions, Measures, etc.) that allows conveying a computable syntax that defines how the narrative of instances of those definitions should appear.
-The language used is a special FHIRPath-aware form of Liquid.
+HL7 defines a generic instance-rendering extension that can be used on certain 'definitional' artifacts that can be instantiated by other resources (e.g. Questionnaires, PlanDefinitions, Measures, etc.) that allows conveying a computable syntax that defines how the content of those resources should be rendered - including the ability to specify what the narrative of instances of those definitions should look like.
+Examples of potential functionality include:

 • Embedding complex rendering structures such as lists, tables, hyperlinks, etc.